rust-lang/a-mir-formality/book/src/closer-look-decl.md

   ;; "ok".
 Other crates are assumed to be "ok". crate-ok-goal : CrateDecls CrateDecl -> Goal
 ```
+<span class="caption">[Source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-ok.rkt#L7-L11)</span>

 The idea is that the crate is "ok" (i.e., passes the type check) if these goals are satisfied.
 For the declarations layer, these goals correspond roughly to rustc's `wfcheck`.
-Here is the rule for impls ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-ok.rkt#L59-L71)):
+Here is the rule for impls:

 ```scheme
   [;; For a trait impl declared in the crate C, like the following: